-Students wishing to pursue a master's degree must be admitted to the specific program under which the student intends to study.
+Students wishing to pursue a doctoral or master's degree must be admitted to the specific program under which the student intends to study.
 At the time of application for admission to the University, the student indicates his or her proposed major and is evaluated against the admission requirements for that program.

-If the student meets all the program's admission requirements, he/she is admitted as a classified graduate student in the designated program and to the University.
+If the student meets all the program's admission requirements and is selected during the competitive admission process, he/she is admitted as a classified graduate student in the designated program and to the University.
 If the student is deficient in one or more requirements, which in the judgment of the appropriate campus authority can be met by specific additional preparation, the student may be admitted to conditionally classified status.

-A student not wishing to pursue a master's degree can be admitted as an unclassified graduate student, but no more than six units earned in unclassified status can be applied toward a subsequent master's program.
-Therefore, unclassified students are urged to seek classification during their first semester's enrollment if they wish to pursue a graduate degree.
+Admission of students not wishing to pursue a doctoral or master's degree is limited.
+Students admitted as an unclassified graduate student may not use more than six units earned in unclassified status to apply toward a subsequent doctoral or master's program.
+Therefore, unclassified students shall seek classification during their first semester's enrollment if they wish to pursue a graduate degree.
+Unclassified students are allowed no more than two terms of enrollment.